Babinci/cypher-arena/README.md

 Actually there is word mode and image mode with customisable timer settings, frontend with backend works under one gunicorn process.
+You can check demo here: http://194.146.39.250/freestyle_app/

+**About word mode**:
-You can check demo here: http://194.146.39.250/freestyle_app/ About word mode: There is big (~200 000) database of polish words, which are then grouped by occurency and linguistic type.
+There is big (~200 000) database of polish words, which are then grouped by occurency and linguistic type.
-About image mode: There is big open source image library, which is used.
+**About image mode**: There is big open source image library, which is used.
 There are >2000 unique categories of images, to supply maximum diversity of topics,in about 7GB of data on the production server

 ## Goals